Iso-Legend-Ch/Iso-Legend-s-JGame-Library/README.md

 Take a look at JavaDoc (link below) to know how you use them
 Have fun with your coding time~

-(not the bete or release version for now, maybe not alpha, too)
+(not the beta or release version for now, maybe not alpha, too)

 ## What include...?
 1. A awesome JavaDoc